California Law Prohibits Gender-Based Discrimination in Public Schools

 How are schools expected to implement the SFUSD Board Policy which Prohibits Gender-Based Harassment?

-Students shall have the right to be addressed by a name and pronoun corresponding to their gender identity that is exclusively and consistently asserted at school.
+Students shall have the right to be addressed by a name and pronoun corresponding to their gender identity that as expressed by the student.

 - Official Records